 - Infield Track Viewing via Three Track Tunnels

-- Covered Super Ticket VIP Viewing Areas with live timing and scoring, private restrooms, and catering
+- Covered Super Ticket VIP Viewing Area with live timing and scoring, private restrooms, and catered lunch on Saturday

 - State-of-the-art sound system